turbot/steampipe/CONTRIBUTING.md

 we see it as a matter of course to give the same effort back to our community by creating extensible and easy-to-use software.

-We welcome and look forward to contributions from the community and have created some resources to help you get started extending Steampipe:
+We welcome contributions from the community and have created some resources to help you get started extending Steampipe:

 ## Steampipe Architecture